hannakulikowska/Web-app-for-tracking-expenses/checklist.md

 # T9.
 Deleting an existing expense record

-1. Verify that an existing expense record can be successfully deleted.
+1. Verify that it is possible to delete an expense record by clicking Delete.
+1. Verify that it is possible to delete all expense records.
 1. Verify that after deleting an expense record, the total amount of expenses is recalculated and updated accordingly.

 Notes:

 - Where are the options to edit and delete expense records located?
 How are they visually represented?
 What fields can be edited?

 # T10.
 Integration with a bank account to automatically add expense records based on transactions